Gordie Howe: Detroit Red Wings

 After being consistent contenders through the 1950s and early 1960s, the Red Wings began to slump in the late 1960s.
 When Howe turned 40 in 1967–68, the NHL expanded from 6 to 12 teams and the number of scoring opportunities grew as the game schedule increased.
 Howe played the 1968–69 season on a line with Alex Delvecchio and Frank Mahovlich.
 Mahovlich was a scorer, and Delvecchio was a gifted playmaker.
 The three were dubbed "The Production Line 3", and at age 40, Howe scored 103 points, surpassing 100 points for the only time in his NHL career by scoring 44 goals and a career-high 59 assists.
+Howe, along with Hull and Esposito, became the first players in NHL history to record a 100-point season.
+Howe became the first player to record a 100-point season in their forties; Howe is the only player in his forties to have scored 40 goals and collect 100 points in a season in NHL history.